 Thus, 223 = 1 mod 47.
 Subtract 1 from both sides.
 223-1 = 0 mod 47.
 Since we've shown that 47 is a factor, 223-1 is not prime.

 One very nice property of Mersenne numbers is that any factor q of 2p-1 must be of the form 2kp+1.
 Furthermore, q must be 1 or 7 mod 8.
 A proof

 is available.
 Finally, an efficient program can take advantage of the fact that any potential factor q must be prime.

 The GIMPS factoring code creates a modified sieve of Eratosthenes with each bit representing a potential

 2kp+1 factor.
 The sieve then eliminates any potential factors that are divisible by prime numbers below 40,000 or so.
 Also, bits representing potential factors of 3 or 5 mod 8 are

 cleared.
 This process eliminates roughly 95% of potential factors.
 The remaining potential factors are tested using the powering algorithm above.

 Now the only question remaining is how much trial factoring should be done?
 The answer depends on three variables: the cost of factoring, the chance of finding a factor, and the cost of

 a primality test.
 The formula used is:

 That is, the time spent factoring must be less than the expected time saved.
-If a factor is found we can avoid running both the first-time and double-check primality tests.
+If a factor is found we can avoid running both the first-time PRP test and certification.
 Looking at past

 factoring data we see that the chance of finding a factor between 2X and 2X+1 is about 1/x.
 The factoring cost and primality test costs are computed by timing the